2-bithacker/Tesseract-Sauerbraten/README.md

 That should get you going!
 If you have any problems, feel free to start an issue, and I will do my best to set you up.

 This version of tesseract sauerbraten (the more user-freindly version, not the source code updating (Credits fo to Calinou on that one)) was brought to you by the RD sauerclan.
-Check us out!  https://freddaws.wixsite.com/realdeal :)
+Check us out!  https://freddaws.wixsite.com/realdeal :) This clan mad dead btw lol